+Fourth Presbyterian Church is committed to racial equity, the purposeful inclusion of all people, the striving for radical hospitality, and the modeling of anti-racism.
 As we strive to be an anti-racist church, our observance of Juneteenth comes with the sobering recognition that racism today bears a striking resemblance to the Jim Crow era.
-Examples of this include voter suppression laws, disproportionate incarceration, the killing of Black people, hate-filled lies, and inflammatory rhetoric.
-Indeed, White majority institutions of today unfortunately reflect the White supremacy values that have been embedded in our country’s history for centuries and passed down through the generations.
+Examples of this include voter suppression laws, disproportionate incarceration and killing of Black people, hate-filled lies, and inflammatory rhetoric.
+Indeed, white majority institutions of today unfortunately reflect the white supremacy values that have been embedded for centuries and passed down through the generations.
 Anti-racism goes beyond diversity.
-It examines the structures that comprise our processes and practices to understand their impact on our BIPOC brothers and sisters and works to remove structural obstacles to their full participation in the life of the church.
+It is a spiritual practice of self-reflection that examines how we individually live out the truth that God created humanity in God’s own image.
+It examines the structures that comprise our processes and practices to understand their impact on BIPOC people and works to identify and remove structural obstacles to full participation by all in the life of the church.